horita-yuya/Showcase/README.md

 4. If you create your own path, use `PathProtocol` and design it.
 5. And `TransformProtocol` make view transformed.
 6. Showcase is much customizable for `direction`, `itemSize`, `lineSpacing`, `isPagingEnabled`, `path`, `transform`

+## License
+Showcase is released under the MIT License.